containers/podman-desktop/website/docs/kind/installing-extension.md

 #### Procedure

-Simply [install Podman Desktop](/docs/installation) to have the extension available.
-To confirm the built-in extension is installed, Kind can be found within the **Extensions** section of Podman Desktop.
+[Install Podman Desktop](/docs/installation) to have the extension available.
+To confirm the built-in extension is installed, you can find Kind within the **Extensions** section of Podman Desktop.

 #### Tutorial